LAND ACKNOWLEDGMENT

 We, the editors, have chosen to include this land acknowledgment as an active commitment to supporting contemporary Indigenous sovereignty by promoting awareness and fostering dialogue as a contribution toward decolonizing the oppression which has resulted from systemic policies of colonization—including genocide, relocation, broken treaties, and assimilation.

 The Bellwether Review seeks to highlight the diversity of linguistic and artistic expression of student voices on the Rock Creek campus and throughout the PCC community; with this in mind, we want to acknowledge the absence of voices that might otherwise have been thriving today, if it were not for the practices of forced cultural assimilation that leads to the loss of fluency in local Indigenous languages.
-The last known fluent speaker of Tualatin Northern Kalapuyan, Louis Kenoyer (baxawádas), died in 1937.
-Kenoyer’s memoir, My Life: Reminiscences of a Grande Ronde Reservation Childhood, translated into English from Tualatin Northern Kalapuyan, is available at the PCC Rock Creek Library.
+The last known fluent speaker of Tualatin Northern Kalapuya, Louis Kenoyer (baxawádas), died in 1937.
+Kenoyer’s memoir, My Life: Reminiscences of a Grande Ronde Reservation Childhood, translated into English from Tualatin Northern Kalapuya, is available at the PCC Rock Creek Library.

 We encourage readers of The Bellwether Review to honor the journal’s connection to the history of the land upon which it is produced by supporting and promoting organizations that are working to cultivate and honor contemporary Indigenous cultures in a variety of ways, such as PCC’s Native Nations Club, Confederated Tribes of Grand Ronde, Confederated Tribes of Siletz Indians, The NAYA Family Center, Salmon Nation, and the First Nations’ Native Language Immersion Initiative.